CALL US! 973 993 1900

 Who Qualifies for SIJS?

-To gain status as a special immigrant juvenile, the person petitioning for SIJS must meet the following SIJS requirements:
+To gain status as a special immigrant juvenile, the person petitioning for SIJS must be:

-- Not able to be reunited with one or both parents due to abuse, abandonment, neglect, or a similar basis (the abuse, abandonment, or neglect does not have to have occurred in the U.S.)
+• Not able to be reunited with one or both parents due to abuse, abandonment, neglect, or a similar basis that occurred in or outside of the U.S. (if the applicant can be reunited with the non-abusive parent, they can pursue a one-parent SIJS case)

-Because family courts are often backlogged, it is important to start the process well before the time when the young person reaches the age of 21 (or the age for the state where they live.)
+Because family courts often face significant delays, it is critical to begin the process well before the young person approaches the age limit.

 What Documents Are Necessary for SIJS Filing?

-After successfully obtaining the court order, you will need to gather the following documents for your SIJS application:
+After successfully obtaining the court order, you will need to gather:

-- Any other supporting documentation: Include any additional documents that may be relevant to your case.
-This can consist of letters from teachers, social workers, or counselors, school records, medical records, or any other evidence that helps paint a clearer picture of your situation and supports your claims of abuse, neglect, or abandonment.
+• Any other supporting documentation: Include any additional documents that may be relevant to your case, such as letters from teachers, social workers, or counselors, school records, medical records, or any other evidence that helps paint a clearer picture of your situation and supports your claims of abuse, neglect, or abandonment.

 Collecting the right documents for your SIJS application is a key step in securing your future in the U.S. Taking the time to prepare everything carefully can really boost your chances of a positive outcome.
-If you have any questions or need support along the way, don’t hesitate to reach out to one of our legal professionals who can help at any stage of this process.
+If you have any questions or need support along the way, don’t hesitate to reach out to a knowledgeable New Jersey SIJS lawyer at our firm.

-With your Special Findings Order from the state family court in hand, you can move forward by filing Form I-360 with U.S. Citizenship and Immigration Services (USCIS).
-This form formally requests SIJ classification based on the findings from the family court.
+With your Special Findings Order from the state family court in hand, you can move forward by filing Form I-360 with USCIS.
+This form formally requests SIJS classification based on the findings from the family court.

 USCIS will carefully review the I-360 and the supporting evidence to assess whether the young person qualifies for SIJS.
 Following the submission, USCIS may request additional information or schedule an interview if they need clarification on certain aspects of the case or if any documentation is incomplete.

-If USCIS approves the I-360 petition, the next step for the young person is to file Form I-485 which is the application for adjustment of status.
+If USCIS approves the I-360 petition, the next step for the young person is to file Form I-485, the application for adjustment of status.
 This is a major milestone because it is the step that leads to becoming a lawful permanent resident.
-With this approval, not only does the young person gain the stability and security of knowing they won’t face deportation, but they can also apply for a work permit, opening the door to opportunities for their future.
+At this stage, many young people also become eligible to apply for SIJS work permits, allowing them to work legally while their Green Card application is pending.
+They will also be able to travel internationally and domestically with lawful permanent residency.

-The timeline for filing for Special Immigrant Juvenile Status (SIJS) depends on your state’s age limit.
+The timeline for filing for SIJS depends on your state’s age limit.
 In most states, including New Jersey, you must be under 21 years old to apply.
 However, some states, such as Arizona and Arkansas, have a stricter limit of 18 years old.
-In these states, if a child does not secure a court order by their 18th birthday, they will “age out” and lose the opportunity to apply for SIJS.
+In these states, if a child does not secure a court order by their 18th birthday, they will age out for SIJS and lose the opportunity to apply.

-If you or someone you know is nearing these critical age limits, reach out to an SIJS lawyer at our firm for assistance with the SIJS process.
+If you or someone you know is nearing these critical age limits, reach out to a lawyer at Odunlami Law for assistance with the SIJS immigration process.
 We will ensure that your case is handled with care and urgency.

-We have considerable experience with these cases and know how to work effectively to gain SIJS and a Green Card for young people.
 Schedule a consultation with a New Jersey immigration lawyer today.
-While we primarily serve clients in New Jersey, we are proud to support immigrants nationwide.
+While we primarily serve clients in New Jersey, we support immigrants nationwide.

 Your journey towards safety and legal stability starts here.